 When should we seriously invest in marketing?
 As soon as you have product-market fit.
 In this episode, we go over the frameworks we use to determine...

-BSMS 30 - Why you should invest in content early
+BSMS 30 - Why should you invest in content early

 Today we celebrate 30 episodes.
 We talk about founder made content, and how important it is to invest in content for your company early on (hint: very).
 We also give some tips on how you should approach making content, and talk about our own journey.
 It’s not as hard or time consuming as you might think, but it pays dividends.

 Hello and welcome to episode 30 of B2B SaaS Marketing Snacks.
 I can't believe that we're at episode 30 and I can't believe it's been just over a year since we started this podcast and it's been phenomenal and so much fun.
 And it's been really great hearing from our listeners, which are people like you.
 So thank you for listening and choosing to spend your time with us.
 Really, really appreciate it.
 At the end of the day, the whole reason we do this is to create things for you that hopefully you find valuable.
 So if you do, we'd love to hear from you.
 And if there's other topics and things that you want to hear from us, definitely let us know.
 We do take feedback into account when we're creating our content plan.
 You can find us both on LinkedIn, Stijn Hendrikse, and Mike Northfield.

 You can also go to our website, Kalungi.com.
 There's a couple of places that you can engage with us there, but yeah, let us know.
 If you really enjoy the podcast, feel free to leave us a review on whatever platform that you're listening on — that helps other people find us.
 And yeah, we really appreciate you.
 So thanks for tagging along for all this time.
 And if you're new, welcome.
 Thanks for joining.